-1 Students have the option to present recent news in business (within last 3 months) with length 6-10 minutes.
-Email me 48 hours ahead and present at the beginning of each lecture classes.
+&lt;sup>1 Students have the option to present recent news in business (within last 3 months) with length 6-10 minutes.
+Email me with your recorded (MP4) presentation.
 There are up to 3 points based on quality of content, presentation slides quality and presenting performance.

-2 Bloomberg Market Concepts (BMC) is an 8-hour, self-paced, e-learning video course consisting of four modules: Economic Indicators, Currencies, Fixed Income and Equities.
+&lt;sup>2 Bloomberg Market Concepts (BMC) is an 8-hour, self-paced, e-learning video course consisting of four modules: Economic Indicators, Currencies, Fixed Income and Equities.
 See details: https://researchguides.njit.edu/bloomberg/curriculum

-To get this extra 4 points, you need finish BMC and send me the certificate by Dec 13, 2023.
+To get this extra 4 points, you need finish BMC and send me the certificate by May 5, 2025.
 Later submission is not credited.

-3 Letter grade is based on points, rather than percentage on Canvas.
+&lt;sup>3 Letter grade is based on points, rather than percentage on Canvas.
 That is likely based on equal weights and does not apply to this course.
+NOTE: Discussion answers are an important part of class participation.